 Lhasa is a tale of two cities.
-The western side of the Tibetan capital - an unappealing urban sprawl of identikit shopping malls and bulky apartment blocks known to some as ‘Little Sichuan’ resembles many modern Chinese cities.
-But Lhasa’s eastern section is a different story.
-Here it's far more traditionally Tibetan - deeply devout, romantic and mysterious, and positively swirling with charm.
+The western side of the Tibetan capital is an urban sprawl of identikit shopping malls and bulky apartment blocks known to some as ‘Little Sichuan’, but the eastern section is a very different story.
+Here, it's far more traditionally Tibetan - deeply devout, romantic and enigmatic.
 Rickety whitewashed houses and lamp-lit temples line the backstreets, their low ceilings a hazard to taller visitors, while ancient pagodas perch elegantly on the hillsides.
 One can easily get lost for hours around the Jokhang Temple and the bustling Barkhor circuit and not regret a second of it.
-No surprise that it’s here we suggest you focus your time!

-- Occupying a prestigious position on the Red Mountain in Lhasa Valley, the Potala Palace is a truly captivating feat of architecture.
-Surrounded by thick earthen walls and fortifications, the complex is comprised of the White Palace (which contains the Dalai Lama’s ceremonial hall and throne, as well as vast quantities of priceless treasures, ancient sutras and almost 700 murals) and the Red Palace, holding the burial chambers of former Dalai Lamas, and their private chapel.
-After the Tibetan Uprising of 1959, the 14th Dalai Lama went into exile in India, and since then the palace has become a museum, as well as a UNESCO World Heritage Site.
-It’s worth mentioning that daily visitor numbers are capped, so if you’re there in peak season, it’s advisable to arrive early in the day.
+Occupying a prestigious position on the Red Mountain in Lhasa Valley, the Potala Palace is a truly captivating feat of architecture.
+Surrounded by thick earthen walls and fortifications, the complex is comprised of the White Palace, which contains the Dalai Lama’s ceremonial hall and throne, vast quantities of priceless treasures, ancient sutras and almost 700 murals, and the Red Palace, which holds the burial chambers of former Dalai Lamas, and their private chapel.
+After the Tibetan Uprising of 1959, the 14th Dalai Lama went into exile in India, and since then the palace has become a museum and a UNESCO World Heritage Site.
+Daily visitor numbers are capped, so if you’re visiting in peak season it’s advisable to arrive early in the day.

-- The Jokhang, located a short walk from the palace, is the most sacred temple in Tibet, 1300 years old and a vivid mix of Nepali, Indian and Tibetan architectural design.
-At the time of writing, some areas of the temple, including the famed golden statue of the Buddha, are off-limits to visitors due to a fire in early 2018.
-The true extent of the damage is unknown, likely for fear of unrest, as this is generally regarded as the spiritual heart of Lhasa.
+Jokhang is the most sacred temple in Tibet; at 1,300 years old, this vivid mix of Nepali, Indian and Tibetan design is regarded as the spiritual heart of Lhasa.
+Some areas of the temple, including the famed golden Buddha statue, have been off limits to visitors since a fire in early 2018, though the true extent of the damage is largely unknown.
 Joining the morning kora around the temple is a wonderful way to experience the essence of traditional Tibetan life.
-Locals and pilgrims walk the cobbled streets in a clockwise direction, following the path of the sun and occasionally pausing to spin prayer wheels and prostrate themselves, amid clouds of juniper incense and the pungent aroma of yak butter lamps.
-The kora circuit takes you through the lively Barkhor market, where you’ll see artisans at work creating paintings, furniture, sculptures and ceremonial banners.
+Locals and pilgrims walk the cobbled streets in a clockwise direction, following the path of the sun and occasionally pausing to spin prayer wheels amid clouds of juniper incense, as the circuit winds through the lively Barkhor artisan market.